jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ![*OpenSolaris*](images/Chapter-02/Linux-logos/128px-OpenSolaris_Logo-2.svg.png "Open Solaris")

-   * In 2006 Sun had experiemented with creating and opensource user based distro from their Unix based Solaris OS [^16]
+   * In 2006 Sun had experimented with creating and opensource user based distro from their Unix based Solaris OS [^16]
    * They hired Ian Murdock (the guy who started Debian) to oversee this project
    * Project was called OpenSolaris but was killed when Oracle purchased Sun in 2010
    * [Explanation of how OpenSolaris forked](http://www.slideshare.net/bcantrill/fork-yeah-the-rise-and-development-of-illumos "Fork")